RINIYAProject/Riniya/README.md

     <a href="https://status.riniya.uk"><img src="https://img.shields.io/badge/Status-9766F5?&style=flat-square&logo=skynet&logoColor=white" alt="Website" /></a>
 </p>

-Hey, there is the discord bot, this include the backend and all the bot base.
+Hey, here's the bot discord, which includes the backend and the entire bot base.

 #### How do I use it?
-Well, it's simple.
-All you need is git, a MongoDB server and Redis, and you need a SSL Certificate if you are willing to use the Backend.
+It's very simple.
+All you need is git, a MongoDB server and Redis, and you need an SSL certificate if you want to use the backend.

 ```
 git clone git@github.com/RINIYAProject/Riniya.git